somrajroy/docker/README.md

   $ docker-compose down --volume <br/><br/>

 # Exercise
-* In this demo we are creating the frontend with a Dokerfile and the backend (Mongodb + Mongoexpress) with a docker compose file.
+* In this demo we are creating the frontend with a Dokerfile and the backend with a docker compose file (Mongodb + Mongoexpress).
 However we can put everything together in docker compose file.
 We can then create & destroy everything with single command (docker-compose down). <br/>
 * Please create an end to end docker compose file by the weekend and share with me.